-NCRPD is a Local Government Agency providing Recreation and Parks services to the North Monterey County area including the communities of Castroville, Moss Landing, Oak Hills and parts of Elkhorn and Prunedale, along with the surrounding rural community.
+NCRPD is a Local Government Agency (Special District) providing Recreation and Parks services to the North Monterey County area including the communities of Castroville, Moss Landing, Oak Hills and parts of Elkhorn and Prunedale, along with the surrounding rural community.
 NCRPD opperates the North County Recreation Center, Cato-Phillips Park, Crane Street Park, Japanese School Park, Rancho Moro Cojo Park and the Moro Cojo Nature Trails.

 We create community through people, parks and programs.

 Promote health and wellness

 NCRPD hosts drop in recreational services for youth at the North County Rec Center Monday through Friday after school and beginning at 1pm during the summer and all school breaks.
 Activities include rock climbing, homework help, floor hockey, games, tournaments, crafts and cooking classes.
 Kids have access to the gym and any activities we offer at no charge.
 NCRPD is also the host site for a youth nutrition program.
 This summer both breakfast and lunch will be served Monday through Friday during the summer months.

 NCRPD invites seniors all year long to enjoy cards, quilting, gym bowling, crafts, board games, bingo, exercise programs and a place to meet up with other seniors.
 Seniors also plan field trips to various local attractions like, the Monterey Bay Aquarium, Monterey County Fair, casino trips, shopping trips and more.
 The Castroville Senior Center also provides a HOT MEAL each weekday for a minimal donation.
 Guests are always welcome to join our seniors.